Conservatories – how to cost, plan and create your dream room

 What are the building regulations?

-Building regulations will generally apply if you want to build an extension to your home.
-If your conservatory is built at ground level, is less than 30 sq m in floor area, has an independent heating system, and is separated from the house by external quality walls, doors or windows, it is normally exempt.
+Building regulations will generally apply if you want to build an extension.
+If your conservatory is built at ground level; is less than 30 sq m in floor area; has an independent heating system; and is separated from the house by external quality walls, doors or windows – it is normally exempt.

 However, even if the conservatory itself is an exempt structure, any new structural opening between the conservatory and existing house will require building regulations approval.
 Part L is an important, relatively recent update to the regulations, covering all matters thermal.